 We spent several months doing our research.
 We evaluated cities on over 20 different criteria including talent pool size and higher education, the ability to attract engineers from outside the city or country, cost and whether we think we can make a name for ourselves in the local market.
 The final five were Munich, Barcelona, Warsaw, Athens, and Prague.
 In the end, Prague won!

 We picked Prague because it has great talent, because people from all over Europe want to come and work here, because it has a great higher education system, because of its central location and because it’s simply a drop-dead gorgeous place – that also has incredible beer!

 Now let’s make one thing really clear – we did not pick Prague because we wanted to move the work here that the America teams don’t want to do.
 We said from the get-go that the work here will be every bit as innovative, challenging and rewarding as the work in America.
 I also want to stress that we fully intend to go big here and hire as fast as we can find great engineers.
 Prague will make a big difference in our ability to deliver more valuable technology and solutions to our customers sooner.

 So with all that out of the way, let me get to who we’re looking for.
-We look for motivated engineers and engineering managers who want to work with the best in the industry, who want to solve incredibly hard problems, who like to be challenged and want to grow, and who appreciate our strong culture of openness, transparency, candor, and common sense.
+We look for motivated engineers and engineering managers who want join Pure Storage in Prague.
+Work with the best in the industry, solve incredibly hard problems, be challenged and grow, and join our strong culture of openness, transparency, candor, and common sense.
 We look for you to help us move ever closer to an idea meritocracy where ideas are implemented because they are great and not because they came out of the mouth of someone with a title (General Managers have bad ideas too!).